purol/Compton_Scattering_Simulation/README.md

 # Compton_Scattering_Simulation
-For "Laboratory Work in Physics A1(物理科学課題演習A1)" of Kyoto university.
-I wanted to know a effect of a angular resolution.
+For "Laboratory Work in Physics A1(物理科学課題演習A1)" of Kyoto university, I wanted to know a effect of a angular resolution.
 Therefore, I made simulation of compton scattering.

 How to use
 -------------